sybrew/the-seo-framework/readme.txt

 * You're now able to adjust General Settings easily!
 These settings include options to adjust the cache, (re)move the SEO Bar, and set a Canonical Scheme.
 * Google's Knowledge Graph has been transformed into something much bigger last year, so the related settings now fall under a new name: "Authorized Presence".
 * You can now more granularly control your website's social images.
 With this much asked for feature, you're now really in control.
+* You can now also control the style of your sitemap.
+The sitemap title will link back to your homepage when clicked upon.

 **New enhancements overview:**
 /
 * TODO

+**For everyone - About Canonical SEO:**

+* A new setting has been added to adjust the preferred URL scheme of your website.
+* This new setting influences which pages Search Engines might index.
+The default setting is Detect Automatically.
+* This new setting doesn't affect scheme redirection of pages and posts, which should be done using `.htaccess`, when applicable.
+* Contact your hosting provider if you have any doubts on changing this option.

+**For everyone - About Sitemap styling:**
+/
+* TODO A few new settings have been added that allow you to style your sitemap.
+* These styles aren't seen by Search Engines.
+But it's a very nice addition for your human visitors.

+**For everyone - About the Performance settings:**

+* A few new settings have been added that allows you to adjust the plugin's caching mechanism.
+* There's a hidden option, only available when you use a dedicated object caching plugin.
+This option allows you to turn on Object Caching of the plugin.
+* If the object caching option is enabled, we recommend disabling the Description and Schema output cache.
+Because otherwise you'll get three times as many cache entries.
+* Feel free to play with these settings: By default, The SEO Framework outputs its generation time after its meta output to which you can compare.

+**For everyone - About Social Image selection:**

+* A new settings has been added to every post, page and applicable custom post type that allows you to select your social image.
+* This social image automatically gets cropped according to Facebook's Open Graph Guidelines.
+* The default "aspect ratio" for the cropper is automatically set, we recommend not changing this aspect ratio.
+* You can manually fill in the image URL as well.
+However, this will disable pre-emptively caching of the image on the Social Site as we then can't calculate the size.

 **SEO tip of the Update:**

 * Not all SEO techniques are actively used on Google outside of the United States.
 * For example, the Site Name Schema.org script might not have any effect.
 * This changes over time as Google updates its Search Engine all over the world.
-* Usage of experimental Schema.org scripts cause no harm to ranking.
+* Usage of experimental Schema.org scripts with The SEO Framework cause no harm to ranking.

+** For developers - About the structural changes:**

-***Are you an avid developer, and have extended The SEO Framework?
+* ***Are you an avid developer, and have extended The SEO Framework?
 Please carefully read the detailed changelog, or at least compare it to your implementations.
 All method, function, action and filter changes are listed there.***
-*In essence, if you've programmed as described within the API, no changes should be made.*
+	* *In essence, if you've programmed as described within the API, no changes should be made.*
+* This plugin is now using PHP 5.3+ namespaces and an autoloader.
+* This plugin now has magic methods that prevent the site from crashing if inaccessible methods or properties have been called.
+	* This allowed me to easily remove redundant public methods and properties without ramification.

 **Detailed log:**
 /